 As a small-to-medium-sized business, deciding when the right time is for a brand refresh can be a tricky issue.

-You’ve probably been growing your business for a while, and people are finally starting to get to know your brand and what it stands for.
-But as your market share grows it is important to stay relevant and distinctive in a busy marketplace.
+You’ve probably been growing your business for a while, and people are finally starting to get to know your brand name, what it stands for and you will have built up some brand equity and brand loyalty from your customers.
+But as your market share grows it is important that your brand stays relevant and distinctive in a busy marketplace.

 It may be that you instinctively feel you need to do more to grab the customer’s attention and remain competitive, while also projecting a vibrant and reassuring image to your current portfolio.

-However the real question is, can you afford not to?
+However the real question you should be asking is, can you afford not to?

 There are many issues to consider when evaluating your brand and whether a refresh is needed.
-So here’s our thoughts on what the warning signs may be.
+So here’s some thoughts on what the warning signs may be.

 1. A crowded and competitive marketplace

 A strong brand helps you cut through the noise of a crowded marketplace.
 Whether it be for your professionalism, your creativity or quality products, strong brand communication will convey your USP (unique selling point), giving potential customers a reason to choose you, and current customers reassurance that they have chosen the best.
 Are you a standout in the crowd?

 2. The market has grown but your market share hasn’t